flare-foundation/JsonJqVerifierServer/README.md

 This repo contains a verifier server that supports the [JsonApi](./contracts/interfaces/types/IJsonApi.sol) type.

+## What can I do with JsonApi attestation type

+A user provides an url, jq filter to process the acquired json from the url, and an abi to encode the processed json.
+The encoded json can be used by a smart contract as a struct whose abi matches the abi that was used for the encoding.

 # Getting started

 We use [Yarn](https://yarnpkg.com/) for package management.